BIGJRA/BIGJRA.github.io/rejuv.md

 -   Take the bottom left downward arrow

 -   Go up one tile, then right.
-You’ll fight a trainer with a shadow Baltoy.
+You'll fight a trainer with a shadow Baltoy.

 -   Return to the bottom, then get back to this area.
 Instead, take the